aws-samples/how-to-monitor-tgw-route-limits-using-serverless-architecture/README.md

  	<li>Make sure that you deploy the solution in the us-west-2 Region and your AWS CLI default Region is us-west-2.
 If us-west-2 is not the default Region, reference the Region explicitly while running AWS CLI commands using --region us-west-2 switch.</li>
 </ul>
 </li>
- 	<li>Amazon S3 bucket in the us-west-2 Region for staging Lambda deploy packages.</li>
+ 	<li>Amazon S3 bucket in the us-west-2 Region for staging Lambda deployment packages.</li>
  	<li>Amazon S3 buckets in every Region where you must monitor the route limits of Transit Gateways.</li>
  	<li>One or more Transit Gateways with attachments and route tables configured.</li>
  	<li>Transit Gateway Network Manager should be configured to monitor all Transit Gateways in your account.</li>